Finance for Expats & Academics

 Exchanging currencies with almost zero fees.
 Moving country often also implies to switch between different currencies.
 If you need to pay larger amounts (for example, a rent deposit) or want to move your savings to the new country, you will typically need to do an international money transfer and exchange currency.
 This is often an expensive and intransparent process, but luckily there exist services that are almost for free.
 If you need to transfer money regularly or large amounts, there are even better ways.

 Building a US credit card portfolio.
 In most countries, credit cards are mostly a necessity for traveling and online purchases.
 However, the United States has a flourishing market of financial institutions competing for reliable customers and offering perks/bonuses that are unrivaled in most other countries.
 This includes insurance packages, signup bonuses of 100-1000 USD and cashback/discounts of 1-5% on typical purchases (such as flights).
+Also check out a suggestions Expat Card Combo.

 Liability insurance for US car rentals.
 Renting a car in the US is very cheap, but buying extra liability insurance can add another 10-20 USD per rental day.
 When renting regularly, it becomes quickly cheaper to sign up for a general rental car insurance.
 Unfortunately, those are very expensive in the US, but there are several reputable international insurers (for example, Allianz) which have much more affordable policies if you know what to look for.